Home > Analyses > Consumer Defensive > Walmart Inc.

 Check out how we compare the company to its competitors:

-Walmart Inc. presents a competitive advantage, demonstrated by a ROIC exceeding its WACC by 5.1%, indicating value creation despite a slight decline in profitability.
-Its scale and diversified retail formats underpin this advantage in the specialty retail sector.
+Walmart shows a competitive advantage with a ROIC exceeding its WACC by nearly 5%, indicating value creation despite a slight decline in profitability.
+Its scale and diversified retail formats support steady revenue and margin growth.

 SWOT Analysis

-This SWOT analysis highlights Walmart Inc.’s core competitive position and challenges to guide strategic decisions.
+This analysis highlights Walmart Inc.’s key internal and external factors impacting its competitive position and growth prospects.

 Strengths